Stormwater Pollution Prevention Plan

 The City of North St. Paul is permitted and works with the Minnesota Pollution Control Agency in developing and continually updating our plan on how to best manage the discharge of stormwater.
 The program goal is to reduce the amount of sediment and pollutants that enter the surface water and flow into our storm sewer systems.
 The program consists of the following:

 Each year the City holds a public meeting on the Storm Water Pollution Prevention Program (SWPPP) to review the City’s past year’s accomplishments dealing with stormwater issues and also to receive public comment.
-This year's SWPPP meeting will be held on Tuesday, November 19, 2019 at 6:30 PM.
+This year's SWPPP meeting was held on Tuesday, November 19, 2019 at 6:30 PM.
 The following PowerPoint was presented: Municipal Separate Storm Sewer System (MS4) Report.

 Any land disturbance activities affecting greater than or equal to 10,000 square feet and less than 1 acre (43,560 square feet) needs a City Stormwater Pollution Prevention Plan Application (PDF) filled out and approved before any work can begin on the property.

 Questions & Comments